Meghan L. Hughes

 - : [email protected]

-Meghan Hughes became the fifth president of the Community College of Rhode Island on Feb.
+With 30 years of experience in higher education and the nonprofit sector, Dr. Meghan Hughes became the fifth president of the Community College of Rhode Island on Feb.
 1, 2016.
-CCRI is the largest community college in New England with four main campuses and two satellites across the state.
-The college enrolls 17,000 students per semester, and its workforce division trains another 20,000 Rhode Islanders annually.
-A state landmark for 52 years, CCRI boasts more than 66,000 alumni.
+CCRI is the largest community college in New England with four main campuses.
+The college serves more than 40,000 Rhode Islanders annually and boasts more than 80,000 alumni.

-Meghan graduated magna cum laude from Yale and holds a Ph.D. from New York University.
+Hughes graduated magna cum laude from Yale University and holds a doctorate from New York University.